-- Installing Apache Kafka and creating a series of topics (that will in due course be used to stream the live aircraft data into Vertica)
+- Installing Apache Kafka and creating a series of topics (that will in due course be used to stream the live aircraft data into the free Vertica Community Edition.)

 - Creating your own Extract, Transform & Load (ETL) process to publish the streaming aircraft data into the Kafka topics (or downloading one we have built already from Github)

 - Using the Vertica Command Line (CLI) to define a scheduler and its various components to continuously consume data from the Kafka message bus with exactly-once semantics into a series of Vertica tables.

 - Monitoring and controlling the active state of the Vertica Kafka scheduler through the Management Console (and seeing how a Raspberry Pi, Kafka and a single node Vertica instance can consume 7bn messages per day!)

 - Preparing simple visualisations of live and historic flight tracking data using some of the many third-party visualisation tools – including interpreting and understanding what is observed (such as flights that appear to be flying above normal operating conditions, or below sea level – a perfect lead into Outlier Detection!)

 - Developing a simple HTML page that contains the current position of aircraft using their geospatial coordinates (using a shell script, SQL and Google Maps API)

 - Combining the live tracking of aircraft with other data sources – metrological, atmospheric, airport, operator, manufacturer and more.